Very few decisions during your time on this earth actually change the trajectory of your life.

 Start investing in tax-advantaged accounts before opening a taxable account.
 Use the 401(k) and traditional IRA to lower your taxable income.
 Then utilize the Roth IRA and spousal IRA to save even more.
 Once you’ve maxed out your tax-advantaged opportunities, you have a number of options to invest in taxable accounts.

 Any online brokerage account will allow you to invest in stocks and ETFs.
 I recommend beginner investors start with a broad stock market index ETF like the Vanguard Total Market Index (symbol VTI).
-For beginner investors, check out the brokerage M1 Finance for IRAs and taxable accounts which is becoming popular with millennials for its simplified and smarter approach to investing.
+For beginner investors, check out the NO-FEE online brokerage M1 Finance for IRAs and taxable accounts which is becoming popular with millennials for its simplified and smarter approach to investing.
+As of December 2017, they’ve completely eliminated fees to compete with Robin Hood.

 4. Refinance debt